vncg/react-admin/docs/Theming.md

 // in src/MyMenu.js
 import React from 'react';
 import { connect } from 'react-redux';
-import { MenuItemLink, getResources } from 'react-admin';
+import { MenuItemLink, getResources } from 'vn-kooch-react-admin';
 import { withRouter } from 'react-router-dom';
 import Responsive from '../layout/Responsive';